-An up to date list of appointed process servers can be found at the Pasco Clerk and Comptroller’s Office on their website: Process Servers.
-If you would like more information on how to become a Special Process Server, visit the Special Process Server page.
+An up to date list of appointed process servers can be found on our Approved Special Process Servers page.
+If you would like more information on how to become a Special Process Server, visit the Special Process Server Application page.

 For service of process, at a minimum, you must provide the Civil Process Unit with the original process or certified copy with a copy for service for each individual, the best address available where the document is to be served, and postage paid envelope(s) to return all documents.

 Personal checks are not accepted; only cashier’s checks, money orders, and business checks are accepted for payment of fees for the service of process.
 Fees for service of process are dictated by Florida Statute and are nonrefundable pursuant to Ch.
 30.231, Florida Statutes.

 A cost deposit is required prior to the levy or seizure of any property.
 The following amounts are minimum deposit requirements and additional monies may be required during the life of the case.
 Cost deposit checks are to be made out independent of all other fees.

 A $250.00 minimum cost deposit, when required, for labor for removing personal property, furniture, etc.